 Bachelor of Arts in Criminal Justice

-The Bachelor of Arts in Criminal Justice provides the student with a skill-based I, scholarly understanding of the structure and operation of the police, courts, and correctional systems.
+At the Biscayne College, Miami, the Bachelor of Arts in Criminal Justice degree provides the student with a skill-based, scholarly understanding of the structure and operation of the police, courts, and correctional systems.
 Attention is given to managerial, legal, and behavioral of crime and crime control along with important related contemporary issues such as capital punishment, the war on drugs, court reform, and terrorism.

 Curriculum (Course Sampling)